 But there is more to this.

 Governments, both federal and state, act both as health insurers and payers of health insurance premiums.
 As a result, governments are an integral part of this loop.
 As costs go up, but our taxes and "contributions" increase in less-than-lockstep proportion, our governments find themselves in a similar position as insurance companies but they are unable to arbitrarily increase premiums.
-To make things worse, since government has failed to address its other expenses over decades, we find that a significant portion of health costs are now covered through the purchase debt.
+To make things worse, since government has failed to address its other expenses over decades, we find that a significant portion of health costs are now covered through the purchase of debt.

 So how can we insert ourselves into this unfortunate feedback loop and gain control?